arnoldNuvisto/Zero2WP/README.md

 ```
 gulp build
 ```
-- This will push the project's theme files into the themes directory of the project's Wordpress install.
+- This will compile and copy the project's theme files into the themes directory of the project's Wordpress installation.

 ## 3. Launch the Project

-Now that everything is place, we're ready to launch the project.
+Now that everything is place, we're ready to launch the new project.
 Run this command:

 ```
 gulp
 ```

-- This command launches a 'watch' task, which automatically launches a PHP server and then opens Wordpress in your browser.
+- This command initiates a series of tasks to automatically launch a PHP server and then open Wordpress in your browser.
-- The watch task will also automatically update both the project's dev folder and the browser window whenever a change in the source files is detected.
+- This same task will also automatically update the project's dev folder as well as the browser window whenever a change in the source files is detected.

 **IMPORTANT**
 - The first time you run 'gulp', you'll need to provide Wordpress with database connection details and set a project username and password.
 Once this has been completed, Wordpress will launch into the admin section.
 From there, simply activate the newly installed theme and you're good to go.